 To help you pick a provider that delivers the speeds you’re after, we’ve rounded up some of the fastest plans around, based on the most recent evening speed data major ISPs have released.

 Now it’s worth noting that NBN 1000 is also available in Australia.
 But it’s not available on the majority of connections.
 At the present time its only available on FTTP and some HFC connections.

 The fastest NBN 250 plans

 If you’ve got the need for speed and the right kind of connection, you may want to consider an NBN 250 plan.
-Aussie Broadband currently reports the highest NBN 250 speeds, measuring in at 248Mbps during peak hours.
+Aussie Broadband currently reports the highest NBN 250 speeds around, measuring in at 248Mbps during peak hours.

 If you use the promo code FAST30, you can save $30 per month for your first six months.
 This means you’ll pay $99 per month for your first six months, and $129 per month thereafter.
 Aussie Broadband’s plans are completely contract-free.

 Be aware that you can only get an NBN 250 plan if you have a FTTP or HFC NBN connection.
-At present, only 70% of HFC customers can get NBN 250 speeds, but NBN Co intends to upgrade the network to allow all HFC customers to do so by June 2021.
+At present, almost every HFC customer should be able to get an NBN 250 plan, and those that can’t should be able to by the end of the month.

 The fastest NBN 100 plans

-SpinTel is the cheapest out of three, charging $74 per month for your first six months, and $84.95 per month thereafter.
-Even at full price, that’s cheaper than the vast majority of NBN 100 plans around.
+SpinTel is the cheapest out of the bunch, charging $74 per month for your first six months, and $84.95 per month thereafter.
+Even at full price, that’s one of the cheapest NBN 100 plans around.
 Superloop follows at $74.95 per month for your first six months, and then $89.95 per month thereafter.

 The fastest NBN 50 plans